Battles in Sudan have stretched into a second day, leaving dozens of civilians dead

 The rival forces were fighting in several locations across Sudan, including the western Darfur region where tens of thousands of people live in camps for displaced people after years of genocidal civil war.

-In the province of North Darfur, three Sudanese employees of the World Food Program were killed in clashes in the town of Kebkabiya, said Volker Perthes, the U.N. envoy to Sudan.
+The three WFP employees were killed in clashes in the town of Kebkabiya in the province of North Darfur.
+Two agency employees were wounded.

-He said U.N. and other humanitarian premises were attacked and looted in several locations in Darfur.

-"These recurring acts of violence disrupt the delivery of life-saving assistance and must end," he said.
-He urged all sides to "ensure the safety and security of U.N. and all humanitarian personnel and respect the integrity of premises and assets."

 Dozens of people were also killed and wounded since Saturday at a camp for displaced people in North Darfur, said Adam Regal, a spokesman for a Darfur charity.